Splash-07/farmersworld-bot/README.md

 # Farmersworld bot

 Simple farmersworld bot for:
-- claiming tools, membership cards, crops
+- Claiming tools, membership cards, crops
-- raising and feeding animals
+- Raising and feeding animals

-Can be launched via VScode (on local host) or used from web page
+Can be launched via VScode (on local host) or used from [web app](https://fw-claim-bot.web.app/)

 ## Installation